2 (2dbl.picc.)2.1+bcl.1+cbn./220.127.116.11./3 or 2 perc/ hp/pno/str**

 Augusta sends special thanks to Andris Nelsons and to Anthony Fogg.

 Duration: 13 minutes

-Audio reference recording is available for private listening.
+Live concert VIDEO and audio recording is available for archival purposes only and for private listening.
 If you would like to review the recording please contact Augusta.

 The words of Albert Einstein, spoken at the 1939 World’s Fair: “If science, like art, is to perform its mission truly and fully, its achievements must enter not only superficially but with their inner meaning into the consciousness of the people.”